Johnson vows 'long overdue' revamp of UK's post-Brexit economy - RFI

 "Because we are embarking now on the change of direction that has been long overdue in the UK economy," Johnson will say, vowing no return to the pre-Brexit model of "uncontrolled immigration".

-But it will take time to transition, and, in the meantime, the government has grudgingly agreed to a limited number of short-term visas to lure truckers and poultry workers from Eastern Europe.
+But it will take time to transition.
+In the meantime, the government has grudgingly agreed to a limited number of short-term visas to lure truckers and poultry workers from Eastern Europe.

+For opposition parties and poverty campaigners, Johnson's commitment to "levelling up" unequal growth also jars with the ending on Wednesday of a weekly boost to benefits for the lowest-paid workers.

+As the prime minister put the finishing touches to his speech, protesters nearby condemned "Tory lies" and loudly played the Soviet/Russian national anthem.

 - Climate silence -